CPSO is committed to providing its members with better access to the services they need via a self-serve Member Portal.

 - eHealth ONE ID — Securely access online health care applications.

 Q: What is the message centre in the portal?

 A: We created a message centre within the portal that allows physicians and applicants to communicate directly with the CPSO about registration, applications and membership services in one place.
 You will be notified by email when you have a new message in the portal’s message centre.

 Q: What’s changing with postgraduate registration?
 What’s changing with membership registration?

-A: Registration applications are now available online through the Member Portal.
+A: Registration applications are available online through the Member Portal.
 To start, you must fill out a self-screening questionnaire that will determine your eligibility for registration under CPSO’s regulations and/or policies.
 Upon completion, you will be granted access to the registration application forms for which you’re eligible.
-You no longer need to mail or email any part of your application as you can also upload your supporting documentation.
+Upload your supporting documentation directly through the portal.
 You can manage all communications or questions regarding your registration in the portal’s message centre.

 It’s important to note not all applications are available after completing the self-screening questionnaire.
 A list of applications that require you to contact Registration Inquiries is on the questionnaire’s landing page.

 The self-screening questionnaire helps us determine your eligibility for registration under CPSO’s registration regulations and policies authorizing medical practice or postgraduate training.